microspectrometer/dev-kit-2020/README.md

 guided by the desire to keep the API simple, and the test of that simplicity is the test of the higher-level lib.

+*And having read this in the future, here are some more thoughts.*

+Mocking C generates a lot of supporting code.
+A strict isolate-everything generates too much code.
+Save mocking for when it is necessary.
+It is OK for tests to be coupled.
+The headache of *several tests suddenly failing* is smaller than the headache of *ripping up the supporting mock code* when refactoring.
+I'll take have occasionally confusing test output over barriers to refactoring.
+Again, the result is *write the lower-level libs first*.

 # FT1248